mendix/docs-site-test/content/en/docs/studio7/checks/_index.md

 ### {#checks-panel-overview}

 The **Checks** panel is represented as a table and shows you a list of consistence errors that prevent your app from functioning in a correct way and being published (for example, if you do not specify an entity for the data view, your app cannot function correctly).
-For more information on consistency errors, see [Consistency Errors](consistency-errors).
+For more information on consistency errors, see [Consistency Errors](/studio7/consistency-errors/).

-{{% alert type="info" %}}
+{{% alert color="info" %}}

 The **Checks** panel is only refreshed after a user clicks **Update** again, it is not refreshed in real-time.